kuangyu0801/kuangyu0801.github.io/README.md

 - Address cultural fit: I have the working experience also in a big company and can cooperate communicate with people from different background, fluent in English

 ## **3. Why do you want to work here?**
 IBM has always been my top choice.
-IBM was and is still an technology giant with very strong
+IBM was and is still a technology giant with a diverse and globalized team and probab
+J. Watson Research Center, Manager, High-Perf.
+Circuit Design
 # 5. Why did you leave (or why are you leaving) your job?
 - I want to shift my career into cloud computing and software development
 - The prospect of cloud computing and software development is enormous, right now every services is on the cloud!
 (SaaS, PaaS, IaaS)